 \section{Abstract}

-Existing state-of-the-art methods for open-domain question-answering (ODQA) generally used a open book approach, in which information is retrieved from a large text corpus or knowledge base (KB), and then reasoned with to produce an answer.
-A recent alternative is to retrieve from a collection of previously-generated question-answer pairs.
-This has several practical advantages, including being more memory- and compute-efficient.
-Question-answer pairs are also appealing in that they seem to be an intermediate between text and KB triples: like KB triples, they usually concisely express a single relationship, but like text, they have good coverage.
-We describe a new QA system which augments a text-to-text model with a large memory of question-answer pairs, and a new pre-training task for the latent step of question retrieval.
-The pre-training task substantially simplifies training, and greatly improves performance on smaller QA benchmarks.
+Existing state-of-the-art methods for open-domain question-answering (ODQA) use an open book approach in which information is first retrieved from a large text corpus or knowledge base (KB) and then reasoned over to produce an answer.
+A recent alternative is to retrieve from a collection of previously-generated question-answer pairs; this has several practical advantages including being more memory and compute-efficient.
+Question-answer pairs are also appealing in that they can be viewed as an intermediate between text and KB triples: like KB triples, they often concisely express a single relationship, but like text, have much higher coverage than traditional KBs.
+In this work, we describe a new QA system that augments a text-to-text model with a large memory of question-answer pairs, and a new pre-training task for the latent step of question retrieval.
+The pre-training task substantially simplifies training and greatly improves performance on smaller QA benchmarks.
 Unlike prior systems of this sort, our QA system can also answer multi-hop questions that do not explicitly appear in the collection of stored question-answer pairs.